Jaynabergman/WETO_ddRAD/04_Assemble_loci_call_SNPs/07_populations_call_SNPs.md

 ## NOTES

-We ran populations while testing different values of max heterozygosity (0.6, 0.7, 0.8).
+We ran populations while testing different values of max heterozygosity (0.5, 0.6, 0.7, 0.8).
 Regardless of the max observed heterozygosity setting, we got the same clustering patterns of the individuals (see sup map for PCA plots).
+Used 0.5 as the final value.